App Store Ranking Secrets: App Store Vs Google Play Store

 How many are coming back to the app store just to give you a good rating?

-App ratings are a direct indication of your apps user experience.
-Consequently, it’s in Apple’s best interests to prioritize more on the best rates apps, compared to their poorly rated counterparts.
+App ratings are a direct indication of your app’s user experience.
+Consequently, it’s in Apple’s best interests to promote the best-rated iOS apps over their poorly rated counterparts.

-According to a Fisku study, Apple boost apps with ratings higher than 4 stars, then correspondingly penalize apps with 3 stars and below.
+According to a Fisku study, Apple’s App Store search prioritizes apps with ratings of four or more stars, while correspondingly penalizing apps with three stars or less.

-There are only two ways to capitalize on this to boost your App Store Ranking- make sure users love your app, then find a creative way of encouraging them to participate in the app review.
+That said, we can now agree that it only takes two things to progressively drive your App Store ratings.
+Just ensure that users love your app, and then find a creative way of encouraging them to participate in the app review.
+That alone could substantially enhance your App Store search rankings.

 The App Store is very simple and straightforward when it comes to keywords.
-You’re provided a keyword field to enter specific keywords you think would be most relevant to your audience, separated by commas.
+You’re provided a keyword field to enter the specific keywords – separated by commas – that you think would be most relevant to your audience.

 Sounds pretty easy to hack, right?
-Well, fortunately or unfortunately, it comes with a caveat- you cannot enter more 100 characters.
-It may seem a bit harsh, but it prevents users from overstretching their keywords.
-Otherwise, you’d be seeing a cooking app ranking among exercise apps, for example.
+Well, fortunately, or unfortunately, it comes with a caveat- you cannot enter more than 100 characters.
+It may seem a bit harsh, but at least it prevents users from overstretching their app keywords.
+Otherwise, you’d be seeing all sorts of irrelevant keywords on the iOS apps and Apple Search Ads.

-With only 100 characters, you have to be very calculative.
-Understand exactly what your target users search for, their priorities, and ultimate preferences.
+With only 100 characters, you have to be very calculative when it comes to boosting your app’s discoverability.
+Understand what exactly your target users search for, as well as their priorities, and ultimate preferences.
+Then, in the end, use the findings to come up with relevant keywords.

-Of course, Apple heavily factors in your overall App Store Optimization when ranking apps.
+Of course, Apple heavily factors in your App Store Optimization tweaks when ranking apps.
 And what better way to do this than reviewing the number of downloads?

-If your app is built on an in-app purchase or subscription monetization strategy, consider starting out by building a solid user base through freebies.
-Then subsequently find creative ways of gradually generating revenue without blocking off your app’s main features.
+If your app is built on an in-app purchase or subscription monetization strategy, consider starting off by building a solid user base through freebies.
+Then, subsequently, find creative ways of gradually generating app revenue without blocking off your app’s main features.
+You’ll notice your app discovery potential improving with time.

 Factors That Impact Google Play Ranking

-Just like the App Store, Google Play Store also significantly factors-in the number of downloads in app ranking- both cumulative and frequency.
-That’s primarily because downloads are considered comparative indicators of an app’s popularity.
+Just like the App Store, Google Play Store significantly factors in the number of app downloads in app ranking.

 But then Google realized developers were not so eager to address bugs and stability issues.
 Instead, they were obsessed with boosting downloads to improve their ranks and consequently income potential.
 Interestingly, performance issues always worked in their favor because their apps would be repeatedly uninstalled then re-downloaded.